Proper Minor-Closed Classes of Graphs have Assouad-Nagata Dimension 2: Introduction

-Asymptotic dimension has also been studied for various non-minor-closed classes by \citep{Bonamy,Papasoglu2023,Dvorak2022}.
+Asymptotic dimension has also been studied for various non-minor-closed classes in \citep{Bonamy,Papasoglu2023,Dvorak2022}.

 Another parameter strongly related to asymptotic dimension is Assouad--Nagata dimension, denoted by $\ANdim$.
-Assouad--Nagata dimension can be viewed as a strengthening of asymptotic dimension, although Assouad--Nagata dimension was originally introduced by \citet{Nagata1958} prior to the work of \citet{Gromov1993} and the definition of asymptotic dimension.
-The original definition of Assouad--Nagata dimension is instead analogous to Lebesgue dimension; it is due to an equivalent definition introduced by \citet{Assouad1982} that we can view Assouad--Nagata dimension as analogous to asymptotic dimension instead.
+Assouad--Nagata dimension can be viewed as a linear strengthening of asymptotic dimension, although Assouad--Nagata dimension was originally introduced by \citet*{Nagata1958} prior to the work of \citet*{Gromov1993} and the definition of asymptotic dimension.
+The original definition of Assouad--Nagata dimension is instead analogous to Lebesgue dimension; it is due to an equivalent definition introduced by \citet*{Assouad1982} that we can view Assouad--Nagata dimension as analogous to asymptotic dimension instead.
+See \cref{secasdim} for a formal definition.

 Asymptotic and Assouad--Nagata dimension have applications in geometry group theory \citep{MR2383529,MR2596064,Gromov1993} and for embeddings into Banach spaces \citep{MR2367208,Lang2005}.
 Furthermore, Assouad--Nagata dimension has recently been tied to finding good approximations for the travelling salesman problem \citep{Erschler}.
 It is immediate from the definition of Assouad--Nagata dimension that it is at least the asymptotic dimension, however no upper bound on the Assouad--Nagata dimension in terms of the asymptotic dimension is possible; indeed, the class of graphs that can be embedded in the plane with at most one crossing per edge has asymptotic dimension 2 but infinite Assouad--Nagata dimension \citep{Bonamy}.